 The main issues for the Court to examine in this case were whether blocking access to a website required judicial authorization and whether the blocking of WOW's entire website was disproportionate.

 In its submission to the Court, WOW alleged that the contested judgment infringed Article 20 of the Constitution, Article 10 of the European Convention on Human Rights (ECHR), and Articles 8 and 11 of Law 34/2002, stressing that a judicial body should have determined whether the blocking of the website was appropriate.
 The Foundation claimed that although the administrative measure order was directed to suspend the online marketing of drugs, it unjustifiably blocked access to the entire website.
-Moreover, WOW deemed that the administrative measure and the judgment infringed the principle of proportionality since the purpose of the precautionary measure could have been achieved by limiting the blocking to the section entitled "I need an abortion," where the Foundation offered the drugs.
-In the same vein, WOW added that such a section had a separate URL from the main website, which technically would have made it possible to block access only to that section without affecting the rest of the website.
+Moreover, WOW argued that the administrative measure and the judgment infringed the principle of proportionality since the purpose of the precautionary measure could have been achieved by limiting the blocking to the section entitled "I need an abortion," where the Foundation offered the drugs.
+In the same vein, WOW added that such a section had a separate URL from the main website, which made it possible to block access only to that section without affecting the rest of the website.
 Further, the Foundation argued that in light of the Royal Decree 81/2014 and Articles 56 and 59 of the Treaty on the Functioning of the European Union, the contested judgment infringed on its right to freedom to provide services.

 In turn, the State Attorney contended that contrary to what the Foundation claimed, judicial intervention was not necessary to substantiate the blocking of the website.
 Also, they claimed that the administrative measure under appeal was legal and proportionate.

-Finally, the Public Prosecutor noted that according to Articles 8 and 11 of Law 34/2002, in connection to Article 20.5 of the Constitution, judicial authorization for blocking access to websites was only required when the rights to freedom of information and expression were affected.
+Similarly, the Public Prosecutor noted that according to Articles 8 and 11 of Law 34/2002, in connection to Article 20.5 of the Constitution, judicial authorization for blocking access to websites was only required when the rights to freedom of information and expression were affected.
 In the Prosecutor's view, in the instant case, judicial authorization was not needed since the purpose of the website's content was to carry out illegal activity.
 However, the Public Prosecutor believed that the contested administrative act and the judgment under appeal infringed the principle of proportionality because it would have been sufficient to block the section through which the Foundation offered the medications in question.
 Finally, the Public Prosecutor stated that the argument concerning the right to provide services should be rejected since WOW was a Canadian entity.

 The Court started the analysis of this case by noting that marketing "mifepristone" and "mifepristone" through the WOW website constituted an illegal activity.
-The Court noted that the sale of the drugs in question, the online commerce of pharmaceuticals, and the marketing of medications that do not bear the European Union stamp were prohibited in Spain.
+The Court also noted that the sale of the drugs in question, the online commerce of pharmaceuticals, and the marketing of medications that do not bear the European Union stamp were prohibited in Spain.
 The Court agreed with the lower instance courts' view that labeling payment as a "donation" constituted a simulation.
 In the same vein, the Court stressed that even if it were not a simulation, the conclusion would not change because the free distribution of unauthorized medicines, even if not technically commerce, was still unlawful.

 The Court then explained that Article 8 of Law 34/2002 allows blocking websites to safeguard public health and mandates judicial intervention to validate such blockings only when constitutionally required.